On this page....

 Q |

-How do we assign an off-study status to patients that have screen failed or withdrawn?
-OnCore has the option of listing screen fail or withdrawn as the correct status, and this is our current practice. |
+How do we assign an off-study status to patients that have screen failed or withdrawn? |

 A |